samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Big thanks to Nirewen for inspiration to write new version using embeds and for some code (parsing) of his [Citador plugin](https://github.com/nirewen/Citador)
 - Thanks to Hammock & Natsulus for their's [Replyer plugin](https://github.com/cosmicsalad/Discord-Themes-and-Plugins/blob/master/plugins/replyer.plugin.js) that was used as template for first version of my plugin
 - Thanks to romashko for hot-fixing Quoter v3.5.1
-- Thanks to Inve1951 for hot-fixing Quoter v3.6.2
+- Thanks to Inve1951 (square) for hot-fixing Quoter v3.6.2
+- Thanks to MaxiHuHe04 for german translation.

 ## Installation